maldorne/awesome-muds/readme.md

 ## Codebases and drivers

+- [Full chronology](https://en.wikipedia.org/wiki/Chronology_of_MUDs) of the most important MUDs and codebases in the Wikipedia.
+- [Online World Timeline](https://www.raphkoster.com/gaming/mudtimeline.shtml) on Raph Koster's web page, shows a chronology of everything related to online worlds, including MUDs.

 ### MUD1

 [MUDs](https://en.wikipedia.org/wiki/MUD) evolved from the [original game](https://en.wikipedia.org/wiki/MUD1) (created in 1978 in the University of Essex by Roy Trubshaw and Richard Bartle), in _families_ of related games, mainly based in the technologies used to implement them.